hpfem/hermes/doc/src/installation/win.rst

       - Download glew x64 precompiled binaries (http://glew.sourceforge.net/) and unpack it.
       - Copy 'my_glew_root\\bin\\glew32.dll', 'my_glew_root\\include\\GL\\\*.h', and 'my_glew_root\\lib\\glew32.lib' to 'bin', 'include\\GL', and 'lib' dependency directories respectively.

   - The rest is optional.
-If a directive WITH_BSON is *not* used, this step including all sub-steps can be skipped and you can proceed to `build Hermes <win.html#building-hermes>`_.
+If a directive WITH_BSON is *not* used, this step including all sub-steps can be skipped and you can proceed to "**Building Hermes**".

     - MATIO (1.5.2)